 4.7.6 Coke Strength and reactivity

-Once coke has been produced, two properties become important, namely, coke strength (or stability) and coke reactivity.
-These two properties and determination are well reviewed by Suárez-Ruiz and Crelling (2008).
+Once coke has been produced, two properties become important, namely coke strength (or stability) and coke reactivity.
+These two properties and their determination are well reviewed by Suárez-Ruiz and Crelling (2008).
 SANS 520:2007/ISO 556:1980 applies to the former.

-In essence, coke strength (stability) is important for retaining the porosity and therefore permeability for gas throughout the burden within the blast furnace.
+In essence, coke strength (stability) is important for retaining porosity and therefore permeability for gas throughout the burden within the blast furnace.
 The reactivity of coke is an equally important property.
-If coke is too reactive and is therefore used up too quickly, not only will this require an increase in higher coke feed but it will also reduce the strength of the coke by thinning the walls as carbon is removed.
+If coke is too reactive and is therefore used up too quickly, not only will this require an increase in coke feed but it will also reduce the strength of the coke by thinning the walls as carbon is removed.
 This can lead to collapse of the cell walls, reduction in coke strength and increased permeability problems in the blast furnace.

 Coke reactivity is measured as the weight loss of coke when it reacts with CO2 under given conditions and is reported as the Coke Reactivity Index (CRI).

-Coke strength after reactivity is established by a mechanical strength test after reactivity with CO2.
+Coke strength after reactivity is established by a mechanical strength test after reaction with CO2.
 This property is known as Coke Strength after Reactivity (CSR).

-5